 Leigh Bardugo is a darling of YA fantasy fiction, beginning with her Shadow and Bone trilogy and really put on the map by the Six of Crows duology.
 The Ninth House, however, is considered her first foray into adult fantasy fiction.

 Comparable to The Secret History, The Ninth House is a novel set on a college campus (this time Yale), follows a California girl from a rough background, and concerns itself with dangerous, cultish activity.

 What sets The Ninth House apart from The Secret History — and, indeed, many other dark academia books — is its ties to reality.
-Bardugo went to Yale; she dabbled with the very real, very strange secret societies of that college.
+Bardugo went to Yale; she dabbled with that college’s very real, strange secret societies.
 She knew this world.

 The secret societies of Yale are known as houses, and there are eight.
-In this dark academia novel, Bardugo invents a ninth house, one that polices the other eight and the very real dark magic they toy with.
+In this dark academic novel, Bardugo invents a ninth house that polices the other eight and the very real dark magic they toy with.

 Our protagonist, Alex, is able to see ghosts.
 This is what got her into Yale in the first place.
 Other members of the ninth house can do the same, but only when properly prepared.
 Alex sees them all the time, and it tortures her.